The Eight Traits of Successful Developers: Trait #3

-The Value of Master Planning
+The Added Value of Listening

 - Land Development, Urban Parks & Recreation, Residential Land Development, Commercial/Industrial Land Development